 The FPA Capital Fund boasts a compounded rate of return from July 1984 through Sept.
-30, 2014, of 14.65%.
+30, 2014, of 14.65 percent.
 The FPA New Income Fund has not had a negative year in three decades.

 Seeing all too clearly the handwriting on the wall, Rodriguez, in 2007, moved FPA to a cash level nearly twelve times that of the industry.

-This month, he spoke with ThinkAdvisor from his Lake Tahoe, Nevada, base during a violent wind storm and power outage there.
+This month, he spoke with our sister site, ThinkAdvisor, from his Lake Tahoe, Nevada, base during a violent wind storm and power outage there.
 It was on Oct.
 15, the day the Dow plunged 460 points before rallying somewhat to end down 173.

 “We’re having a little bit of a blow in the marketplace and a little bit of blow in Lake Tahoe,” he quipped.
 Here are highlights of the conversation: